knowmics-lab/RNAdetector/README.md

 - **Differential expression analysis** to compare difference in the expression profile of such RNA molecules between case vs control samples
 - **Pathway analysis** to execute a  miRNA-sensitive topological pathway analysis on the results obtained by the differential expression analysis.
 However, only the differentially expressed ***mRNAs*** and ***miRNAs*** can be analyzed.

-Here follow a description of how to perform each of the mentioned analyses.
+Here follow a description of how to perform each of the mentioned analysis.

 ## Small RNA-Seq analysis
 ## Long RNA-Seq analysis